 The Vessel Wood Edition is a rare breed of vape pens that feature a variety of luxurious wood finishes.
 The device is compatible with most standard 510 oil carts and features a 240 mAh battery with three power settings and utilizes a magnetic charging cable or an optional charging dock.

 The Expedition isn’t just elegant.
 It’s the most robust version of the Vessel, designed for an active lifestyle.
 The Vessel is compatible with 510 oil cartridges and features a 240 mAh battery with three power settings.
 It also utilizes a magnetic USB charging cable or an optional charging dock sold separately.

 The Hermes 3 is an advanced weed pen for oil from Linx Vapor.
 It’s compatible with thick and thin oils and produces large tasty clouds with great efficiency.
 The tank features a cottonless ceramic heating element and a vapor path constructed of medical grade components.
 It holds 0.5 mL of oil and has a 290 mAh battery.

 The Kandypens Slim Kit is a super stealthy little oil pen.
 Its 0.5 mL tank is powered by a 180 mAh battery sure to get you through a few sessions.
 The small size will make it barely noticeable when it’s in your pocket.
 The device has gotten numerous positive reviews for its good performance with thick oils.

-An oil pen is a relatively simple electronic device; an evolution of early nicotine vapes.
-These devices are most often shaped like a writing pen.
-Inside the “pen” is a small battery that heats your oil or distillate in an atomizer cartridge containing a wick and heating coil.
+A weed pen, or THC oil pen is a relatively simple, two-part electronic device used to vaporize THC oil or distillate.
+An evolution of early vape pens, weed vape pens are most often shaped like writing pens—hence the name.
+Every weed pen houses a small battery that heats your oil in an atomizer cartridge containing a wick and a heating coil.
 This heating process turns concentrates into THC-filled vapor.